Accident Reporting Procedure for Work Related Injuries

 Workers' Compensation procedures suggest that all injuries, even those of a seemingly minor nature like a scratched finger or a bumped knee, should be officially reported.
 Sometimes the so-called minor injury develops into a serious, complicated condition.
 Any work-related injury which requires a physician's attention and/or caused absence from work must be officially reported by submitting the Report of Claimed Occupational Injury or Illness.
 For example:

 - any type of back injury, no matter how seemingly insignificant, should be officially reported in detail

 - any automobile accident, no matter how seemingly insignificant, should be officially reported in detail

 Both of these conditions do often develop into an especially difficult problem and for this reason little is left to chance with these types of accidents.

-Notice of an accident must be sent to MSU Human Resources Benefits.
-The forms should be returned to MSU Human Resources Benefits within 24 hours of the accident.
-The immediate supervisor should insure that all materials, both from the injured employee and the immediate supervisor, are properly completed and promptly returned to MSU Human Resources Benefits.
+Notice of an accident must be sent to MSU Human Resources.
+The forms should be returned to MSU Human Resources Leave Center within 24 hours of the accident.
+The immediate supervisor should insure that all materials, both from the injured employee and the immediate supervisor, are properly completed and promptly returned to MSU Human Resources.

 Any questions concerning Workers' Compensation coverage should be directed to: